Story by Chefs Kaede Hirooka and Jonathan Chung, Respect the Technique

 - Place bones, wings, shiitake and pork shoulder into the stockpot, add water, set burner to high and bring to angry boil.
 Skim stock then bring to a rapid simmer for 4 hours.

-- While stock is cooking away, rough chop daikon and onion and add to stock at the two-hour mark.
+- While stock is cooking away, rough chop daikon, onion and shiitake and add to stock at the two-hour mark.

 - At the three-hour mark, add kombu and bonito to stock to simmer for the last hour.

 - After four hours, strain stock and set aside.
-Place pork shoulder in shoyu tare.
 Reserve shiitake, compost the rest.

 Tare means sauce in Japanese.
 This concentrated sauce is used to season the ramen.

 Char Siu Pork Shoulder

 The next step in making ramen is the char siu pork.
 Char siu pork is typically marinated in a sweet sauce and then roasted.
 In this recipe it’s combined with shoyu tare and marinated before cooking.